-- Those tax credits generated for tax years beginning prior to January 1, 2015, shall be allowed to offset only the tax liability of the corporation that earned the credits; the Rhode Island tax credits cannot be shared with other members of the combined group. - Rhode Island tax credits earned in tax years beginning on or after January 1, 2015, may be applied to other members of the group.
+☐ Those tax credits generated for tax years beginning prior to J anua ary 1, 20 )15, shall be allowed to offset only the tax liability of the corporation tha t earned the credits; the Rhode Island tax credits cannot be shared with other combined group. men nbers of the C.

+$\square$ Rhode Island tax credits earned in tax years beginning on or after January 1, 2015, may be applied to other members of the group.